ahmadrezabaqerzade/SDC-with-CNN-models/readme/Readme.md

   b)Classificational Dataset

 In the first part of training we have model that give a two part dataset and get a one part output(Classificational output).
 We use a one loss function in part one that is a CrossEntropyLoss for classificational output.
 But in part2 we use a two loss function that it has a regressional loss function and classificational loss function.
 Our loss function in part2 are Huber loss function for regressional output and CrossEntropyLoss for classificational output.

+We add a part 2 to our code that can get a all data in many part and train them.